wp-plugins/snapshot-backup/readme.txt

 I'm afraid not - you have to be on a Linux server for this to work.
 I've developed and tested it on CentOS / RHEL.

-= When I hit "Create Snapshot Backup" my screen goes blank, but the Wordpress sidebar and header are still here.
-Is that normal? =

-This happens on Firefox browsers.
-This is indeed normal - I haven't implemented a more elegant solution just yet but I'm working on it.
-While the script is active, your browser should appear to be "loading" though and you will receive message reading "All done - thank you" in a yellow box.
-Internet Explorer appears to be "busy" loading a page - again I'll look at this for future releases.

 = I don't have another FTP account.
 Can I still use this plugin? =

 Absolutely - there's a handy download link at the end of the backup procedure so you can save your file locally.